The Vintage Film Camera Buying Guide

 Published on .
 Updated on .

 Vintage film cameras can be your best bet when it comes to features and build quality per dollar spent.
-But finding one in good working condition for a fair price isn’t a given.
+But finding one in good working condition for a fair price can be hard.

 This guide covers techniques I’ve learned over the twenty years as a shopper and a seller on eBay.
 I traded well over 100 film cameras there, on Etsy, with friends, and at the local markets.